-Compare your assessment of the client's active ROM in the affected joint(s) to the values listed for the joint's average ROM in prior chapters.
+Compare your assessment of the client's active ROM in the affected joint(s) to the values listed for the joint's average ROM in Chapters 4-11.
 Pain and other symptoms may not be reproduced during active ROM assessment because the client may limit movement to a symptom-free range.